-For my 2015 Introduction to Anthropology course, I got a first look at the 3rd edition of Anthropology: What Does It Mean to be Human? by Lavenda and Schultz.
+For my 2015 Introduction to Anthropology course, I got a first look at the 3rd edition of Anthropology: What Does it Mean to be Human? by Lavenda and Schultz.
 I adopted this textbook starting with their first edition and did a review of the 2nd edition.
 I commented on revisions for this 3rd edition, and this version did address some of my earlier concerns.
-(For follow-up course outlines using this textbook see Introduction to Anthropology 2017 and Introduction to Anthropology 2016.)
+(For follow-up course outlines using this textbook see Anthropology 2017 and Anthropology 2016.
+For a course outline using their new 4th edition of Anthropology: What Does it Mean to be Human? see Anthropology 2018 – Lavenda & Schultz.
+In 2018, I also began developing an Intro to Anthro 2018 course outline with Welsch, Vivanco, & Fuentes.)

 I was also excited to adopt War, Peace, and Human Nature: The Convergence of Evolutionary and Cultural Views edited by Douglas P. Fry.
 During the height of the Diamond-Chagnon-Pinker alliance, I originally highlighted the hardcover version of War, Peace, and Human Nature, and hoped for a reasonably-priced paperback.
 Oxford University Press released the paperback in February 2015.
 For an Introduction to Anthropology course this collection demonstrates how anthropologists and others can bring together archaeology, primatology, biological anthropology, and sociocultural perspectives around a common theme.
 For a scholarly production, it is remarkably readable and worked well in this introduction to anthropology course.